serverlessworkflow/specification/specification.md

 "secrets": "file://workflowsecrets.json"
 ```

-If `array` type, it defines an array (of string types) which contains the names of the secretes, for example:
+If `array` type, it defines an array (of string types) which contains the names of the secrets, for example:

 ```json
 "secrets": ["MY_PASSWORD", "MY_STORAGE_KEY", "MY_ACCOUNT"]